FOSSEE/st-scripts/embellishing_a_plot/script.rst

      points right?]

 As we can see, the default colour and the default thickness of the line is as decided by pylab.
-Wouldn't be nice if we could control these parameters in the plot?
+Wouldn't it be nice if we could control these parameters in the plot?
 This is possible by passing additional arguments to the plot command.

 .. #[[Anoop: I think it will be good to rephrase the sentence]]
 .. #[madhu: Why "you" here?
 Shouldn't this be "we" as decided?
 Also I
      added "the default" check the diff]
 The additional argument that we shall be passing in here now is the colour argument.
 We shall first clear the figure and plot the same in red colour.
 Hence